 Some heating systems can be an absolute nightmare to balance, no matter how much you fight it you just can't seem to get it all going at once!
-This guide helps you understand the best way to balancing heating systems.
+This guide helps you understand the best way to balance heating systems.

 This is usually on larger systems, and many will say that means you probably needed hydraulic separation.
 However, we have a few tips that we have picked up along the way that will save a TON of time balancing at the end of a job.
 Making those systems that are impossible to balance, a breeze!!

 Balancing heating systems is simply making sure all the radiators or emitters heat up evenly.
-For systems using weather or load compensation, this ensures you have each room of the property at an accurate temperature rather than some rooms too hot and some too cold.
-Too much flow to radiators will overheat rooms, the lower flow will under heat rooms.
+For systems using weather or load compensation, this ensures you have each room of the property at an accurate temperature rather than some rooms being too hot and some too cold.
+Too much flow to radiators will overheat rooms, the lower flow will underheat rooms.

 With older on/off systems, this would have been more about heat-up times, and potentially less of an issue provided you have TRVs and your reference room (room with the thermostat) is slightly balanced down.
-This article, as all Heat Geek articles, isn't really about on/off systems though, and more about modern modulating heating systems which should be the standard.
+This article, like all Heat Geek articles, isn't really about on/off systems though, and more about modern modulating heating systems which should be the standard.

 Balancing does NOT increase condensing at the boiler contrary to popular belief.
 Getting the correct temperature drop across a system is done by controlling the speed of the pump.
 Unless you have a pump on a high setting and you restrict all of your valves to slow the flow back down, however, this would be exponentially wasteful with pump energy.
 The key is to not strangle the pump and waste energy.
 You should always have at least one valve completely open.

 There are a few key reasons balancing becomes difficult and understanding why is your first step.
 Here's a quick overview with links to more information.